How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Anatomy of the hand

-The human hand is an extremely complex formation from the point of view of evolution.
+The human hand is an extremely complex formation, from an evolutionary point of view.
 It consists of 30 - 32 bones of various shapes and functions with the help of numerous tendons and muscles arranged in layers.
-The complex organization of the hand allows movement around all three axes.
+The complex organization of the hand allows movements around all three axes.

-Fingers are topographically related to the hand and significantly increase its functional load.
-Despite the fact that their bone skeleton allows them to move only in one plane, and the radius of movement does not exceed 180 degrees, thanks to the articulation with the hand, the fingers acquire the ability to make both adducting and retracting movements.
-This organization of the hand significantly increases the range of motion and their accuracy.
+The fingers are topographically related to the hand and significantly increase its functional load.
+Despite the fact that their bony skeleton allows movements only in one plane, and the radius of movement does not exceed 180 degrees, thanks to the articulation with the hand, the fingers also acquire the ability to make adducting and abducting movements.
+This organization of the hand significantly increases the range of movements and their accuracy.

 Bones and joints of the hand

 Topographically, the boundaries of the hand extend from the line connecting the styloid processes of the ulna and radius.
-Visually, this line crosses the far part of the forearm at the site of a protrusion of a small bone tubercle on its back surface.
+Visually, this line crosses the far part of the forearm at the point where a small bony tubercle protrudes on its dorsal surface.

 The brush consists of three sections: